 Access the same information as the Internet FTP site.
-Connect through the US Robotics Forum or e-mail us through CompuServe Mail for a response within 24 hours.
 The U.S. Robotics forum address is GO USROBOTICS.
 Address private messages to 76711,707.

 America Online

 Connect to U.S. Robotics through America Online.
 Go to the Keyword field and type USROBOTICS to connect to various U.S. Robotics resources, such as file libraries, message boards, online customer support, and product announcements.